husnejahan/Web-scrapping/README.md

 # Web-scrapping
-in the pycharm terminal:
+In the pycharm terminal:

 scrapy crawl quotes

-#storing data in containers
+# storing data in item containers